Contentstack-Solutions/contentstack-cloner/README.md

     * Token names are unique in newer stacks, not older ones.
     * Workflow export issue.
     * References of older version are not imported correctly and return an error.
+* Known bugs:
+    * Environment Export with Delivery Token does not work as of now.
+    * Webhooks with identical names issue.
+Only exports a single webhook in that case.

 ## ToDo: